kieran-gray/kgdev.me/src/pages/posts/quest-exactly-once-p1.md

 ---
 layout: ../../layouts/post.astro
-title: "The Quest for Exactly-Once Event Delivery: Part 1"
+title: 'The Quest for Exactly-Once Event Delivery: Part 1'
 pubDate: 2025-06-07
-description: "Attempting to achieve exactly-once event delivery semantics in my FernLabour.com codebase."
+description: 'Attempting to achieve exactly-once event delivery semantics in my FernLabour.com codebase.'
-author: "Kieran Gray"
+author: 'Kieran Gray'
 isPinned: false
 excerpt: We’re about to go on a bit of an adventure, I’m not sure how difficult it’s going to be (or if it’s possible), but I’m going to learn some things, and maybe you can learn some things too...
 image:
   src:
   alt:
-tags: ["python", "architecture", "events"]
+tags: ['python', 'architecture', 'events']
 ---

 We’re about to go on a bit of an adventure, I’m not sure how difficult it’s going to be (or if it’s possible), but I’m going to learn some things, and maybe you can learn some things too.

 I have a distributed event driven web application [FernLabour.com](http://FernLabour.com) and I want to try and attempt to get an exactly once delivery guarantee for all events that I am generating.
 Let’s get into it.

 ## What is an event?